• English

 Taking on the luxury giants won’t be an easy task because of their strong brand pull, however, what could work against them is their significantly higher price and that’s what Volkswagen hopes to capitalise on.
 In fact, the most affordable of that lot is the BMW X1 sDrive 20d, which costs nearly Rs 32 lakh before taxes.
 The Tiguan, on the other hand, feels like a premium SUV, is phenomenally well equipped and offers most of its features as standard, including 4WD and LED headlamps.
 Plus, it drives well, looks good, is much more affordable than its rivals and will have lower running costs as well.
 Keeping these factors in mind, the Tiguan is a viable option for anyone looking for a premium and well-built German SUV.

-Volkswagen Tiguan 2017-2020 Car News & Updates
+Volkswagen Tiguan 2017-2020 news

 • Latest News

-Volkswagen Tiguan 2017-2020 User Reviews
+Volkswagen Tiguan 2017-2020 user reviews

 4.6/5

-Based on32 User reviews
+Based on32 User Reviews

 • All (32)